onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/05_Factor_4_Backing_Services.md

             <version>3.2.1</version>
         </dependency>
 ```
-Here we include MySql connector, let Spring Boot know that we use JPA to store/retrieve data and that DB versioning is supported by FlyWay.
+Here, we include a MySQL connector and let Spring Boot know that we are using JPA to store/retrieve data and that DB versioning is supported by Flyway.
-In **src/main/** create directory **resources/db/migration** and put file **V1.0.0__create_stock_table.sql** there.
-Here is the file content
+In `src/main/`, create a directory called `resources/db/migration` and put a file called `V1.0.0__create_stock_table.sql` inside that directory.
+The contents of the file, should be as follows:
 ```
 CREATE TABLE `stock_item` (
   `id` bigint(20) NOT NULL AUTO_INCREMENT,